Skip the navigation

 A highwayman, Jack Ridding, was hanged outside the Red Lion, according to the late Roger Ray, the local historian and former newsagent in Handcross, although the story is uncorroborated.

-The Red Lion was the location of the inquest into the deaths of 10 people after a top-heavy Vanguard bus crashed on Handcross Hill in 1906.
+The Red Lion was the location of the inquest into the deaths of 10 people after a top-heavy Vanguard bus crashed while descending Handcross Hill in 1906; for details, see Wikipedia and this contemporary newspaper report.
+Photographs of the accident can be found at gravelroots.net and slaughamarchives.org.
+The Slaugham Archives site contains many old photographs of the Red Lion.

 The Red Lion often hosted travelling boxing booths during the early twentieth century.
 A former British heavyweight boxing champion, “Bombardier” Billy Wells, was the landlord of the pub during the 1930s.
 Wells is probably best remembered as the original man who banged the gong at the beginning of J. Arthur Rank’s films.